bcicen/slackn/README.md

 # slack-notify
-A small daemon for sending slack message event notifications via dbus
+A small daemon for sending slack message event notifications via dbus.

+Sends notifications for user messages, but there is much room for improvement